PaddlePaddle/PaddleTransfer/README.md

 ```
 python finetune.py --name [experiment_name] --train_dir [path_to_train_dir] --eval_dir [path_to_eval_dir] --model_arch [model_archtechture] --algo [finetune_algorithm] --gpu [device_for_experiment]
 ```
-For model_arch argument, please choose one from "resnet", "mobilenet_v2" and "vit", mistyping may lead to unexpected behavior.
+For model_arch argument, please choose one from "resnet18", "resnet34", "resnet50", "resnet101", "resnet152", "mobilenet_v2" and "vit", mistyping may lead to unexpected behavior.

 If you want to finetune the ViT model, please make sure you have set the configuration file and pretrained parameters file correctly, and remember to add the corresponding argumengts(--cfg and --model_path) in your command.
 You can get the configuration file and pretrained model from [PaddleVit](https://github.com/BR-IDL/PaddleViT/tree/develop/image_classification/ViT).